jeraldrich/blog/docs/about_me.rst

 Mental gears refined fuzzy details into logical structures, tirelessly rearranged until the best fitting solution was visually pictured.

 A goat’s panicked baah brings reality back to focus.
 A sudden wind rustles dried leaves and wisps hazy conclusions away.
 The thinker let’s out a sigh, stands up, and gently pats the goat on the head.
-Thoughts about how to make a softer wool start steaming up…
+Thoughts about how to make a softer wool start drifting up…

 Today, alone in a quiet dark room crouched over a glowing screen, an all knowing artificially intelligent oracle instantly answers any queried question.